0x0216/browservault/README.md

 # Browser Vault

-Created by the master of python himself, Browser Vault will give you deez nuts for a low low price of 1000000000000000 rupees. https://3axes.github.io/browservault/
+Created by the master of python himself, Browser Vault will give you deez nuts for a low low price of 1000000000000000 rupees. (or 6 dollars)

+https://3axes.github.io/browservault/